carmartins-dev/portfolio/projects/arpg_prototype.md

 playsinline
 style="width:100%; max-width:480px; height:auto;"></video>

 After sending a test build to friends, I realized locking the game to the NW, NE, SE and SW directions was probably my biggest oversight.
 As an avid gamer and FFT lover, the movement felt relatively natural to me even if WASD/D-Pad didn't line up with the isometric directions.
 However, my friends had trouble controlling the character and had a hard time adjusting.
 They are gamers, just not exposed to FFT/FFTA on a WASD/D-Pad.
-Since this game is not a turn-based game like FFT, but a real-time action-focused one, this problem was probably a project killer if not addressed.
+Since this game is not a turn-based game like FFT, but a real-time action-focused one, this problem is probably a project killer if not addressed.

 ### Combat
 The combat system is real-time.
 The player can move freely and so can the enemies.
 The player can use melee attacks and ranged magic spells.

-When the player presses the magic button, time stops (enemies and other map elements would stop moving) and the spell UI appears for the player to confirm how the magic is be cast.
+When the player presses the magic button, time stops (enemies and other map elements would stop moving) and the spell UI appears for the player to confirm how the magic is used.
 For each of the four spells, there is a respective UI system.
 For example, for the fire spell, the player has to select the direction in which the fireball will be shot.<br>

 <video src="assets/arpg_prototype/spell_fire_anim.mp4"